tariqryousuf/tariqryousuf.github.io/README.md

 SMOTE (Synthetic Minority Oversampling Technique) is a data augmentation technique used to boost the number of miniority examples in a training dataset.
 Part of the Sklearn package, this technique is readily available for many applications, and we used it to boost the outliers in our dataset.
 We used Adaptive Synthetic Sampling (ADASYN), an extension of the SMOTE package, which generates minority examples at locations inversely proportional to the density of that class at that location.
-ADASYN can be easily visualized in the below figures taken from referece :
+ADASYN can be easily visualized in the below figures taken from referece (Note that our training data is much more linearly-separable than the below example):

 Before ADASYN: